 Contrary to earlier lab studies, N-9 does not provide protection against HIV or other STIs, according to the World Health Organization so will not give any added protection during pregnancy.

 Some condoms are lubricated with oil-based lubricants, which can deteriorate some condom materials and decrease the condom's effectiveness against STIs and put pregnant women at risk.
-Others are lubricated with water-based lubricants, such as glycerin or silicone, which don't damage condoms but might also cause irritant reactions and reduce STI protection.
+Others have water-based lubricants, such as glycerin or silicone, which don't damage condoms but might also cause irritant reactions and reduce STI protection.
 They can also make the vagina more alkaline and increase the risk for yeast infections and other infections.